edtechhub/kerko-docs.edtechhub.org/README.md

-After a build (see the **Building the assets** section below) and adequate testing, the updated `package.json` and `package-lock.json` files can be pushed to the code repository for later deployment.
+After a build (see the **Building the assets** section below) and adequate testing, the updated `package.json` and `package-lock.json` files can be pushed to the repository.

 ### Upgrading Kerko or changing Kerko's configuration

 Kerko can be upgraded like regular Python packages (see **Upgrading Python dependencies**).
 However, make sure to check [Kerko's changelog][Kerko_changelog].
-The upgrade may require some changes to EdTechHubLib or a rebuild of the search index.
+The upgrade may require some changes to EdTechHubLib, or a rebuild of the search index.

 Similarly, some change to Kerko's configuration, especially changes to the `KERKO_COMPOSER` variable in EdTechHubLib's `app/config.py`, may have an impact on the structure of the search index.
-A rebuild of the search index may be necessary.
+A rebuild of the search index may be necessary after such change.

 With your virtual environment active, to rebuild the search index: